cloudevents/spec/rocketmq-transport-binding.md

 #### 3.1.1.
 Content Type

-For the binary mode, the header `CE_contentType property` MUST be mapped directly to the CloudEvents contentType attribute.
+For the binary mode, the header `CE_contenttype property` MUST be mapped directly to the CloudEvents contentType attribute.

 #### 3.1.2.
 Event Data Encoding